Audio Recording Of Jamal Khashoggi Killing Heard By Mike Pompeo

 Many human interest groups have called for the UN to investigate the disappearance.

 The White House has not confirmed that Secretary Pompeo listened to the audio, but Trump’s talking points changed on Thursday quite suddenly.
-Now, he’s saying it “certainly looks” like Khashoggi is dead, as reported by Inquisitr.
+Now, he’s saying it “certainly looks” like Khashoggi is dead, as reported by the Inquisitr.